Ranking Man Utd’s 14 Premier League left-backs from worst to best

 “That night my agent said, ‘We made the biggest mistake coming here.
 I’m sorry.’
 I was upset but I was burning.”

-But the France international quickly found his feet with the Red Devils to become one of the best left-backs in the world, winning five Premier League titles and the Champions League at Old Trafford.
+But the former France international quickly found his feet with the Red Devils to become one of the best left-backs in the world, winning five Premier League titles and the Champions League at Old Trafford.

 1. Denis Irwin